 When items of Property, Plant & Equipment are subsequently revalued, the entire class of such assets is revalued.
-Any revaluation surplus is recognised in other comprehensive income and accumulated equity in the asset revaluation reserve, except to the extent that it reverses a revaluation decrease of the same asset previously recognised in the statement of profit or loss, in which case the increase is recognised in the statement of profit or loss, except to the extent that it offset and existing surplus on the same asset recognised in the asset revaluation reserve.
+Any revaluation surplus is recognised in other comprehensive income and accumulated equity in the asset revaluation reserve, except to the extent that it reverses a revaluation decrease of the same asset previously recognised in the statement of profit or loss, in which case the increase is recognised in the statement of profit or loss.
+A revaluation deficit is recognised in the statement of profit or loss, except to the extent that it offset and existing surplus on the same asset recognised in the asset revaluation reserve.